When will PupPod be available?

 How do the different levels work?

 - Level 3 is where the game starts to get interesting.
 There’s a 2-second window after the “treat” sound plays where touching the toy earns a reward.
 Outside of that window, no reward is provided.
+The PupPod mobile app allows a pet parent to decide how frequently the treat sound should play.
+We recommend starting with a 10-second time interval between sounds, but as a dog starts to figure out that treats are only earned just after the sound play, start bumping up the time interval setting in 5-second increments to add difficulty.

 - The description above refers to sounds, but the entire game can be played using lights too.
 This is great for deaf dogs and also provides a new set of challenges for dogs who have mastered the game with sounds.
-Letting your dog play using the lights is also great when you are working from home on a conference call and don’t want the toy making noises. 🙂
+Letting your dog play using the lights is also great when you are working from home on a conference call and don’t want the toy to make noises. 🙂

 Can I control the difficulty level manually?